 During 2015, the members of the ETE Compensation Committee were Messrs.
 Turner and Ramsey, until November 2015, at which time Mr. Ramsey accepted employment with ETP as ETP's President and Chief Operating Officer.
 The ETE Compensation Committee did not meet after Mr. Ramsey ceased his services as a member of the ETE Compensation Committee during November of 2015.
 Other than as discussed above with respect to Mr. Ramsey, who became ETP's President and Chief Operating Officer after ceasing to be a member of the ETE Compensation Committee, no member of the Compensation Committee was an officer or employee of us or any of our subsidiaries or served as an officer of any company with respect to which any of our executive officers served on such company's board of directors.
-In addition, Mr. Turner is not a former employee of ours or any of our subsidiaries.
+In addition, Mr. Turner is not a former employee of ours or any of our subsidiaries and prior to accepting his employment with ETP after ceasing to be a member of the ETE Compensation Committee, Mr. Ramsey was not a former employee of ours or any of our subsidiaries.
 Mr. Collins replaced Mr. Ramsey as a member of the ETE Compensation Committee in 2016.